We are living in a Wild West era of menopause “awareness.”

 She offered references for all of the above (which you can find at the end of this post), but how many women have the time, energy or knowledge to investigate if the references actually provided the evidence to back such claims?
 It turns out that all the references were based on inconclusive studies (*) and/or studies carried out on women whose uterus was removed (**).

 A look at the reference given for dementia, highlights the weakness of the claims.
 The research in this case is a meta-analysis (review of past studies).
-The 22-32% figure refers only to data from less robust observational studies of women who received oestrogen-only therapy (which means women whose uterus was removed).
+The 22-32% figure refers only to data from less robust observational studies of women who received oestrogen-only therapy (which is given to women whose uterus was removed).
 Observational studies of women who went through natural menopause, plus data from the more robust randomized controlled trials for all women, show a null to negative impact of HRT on dementia.
 Why would you ignore more robust studies and data relevant to the majority of women?

 Women who undergo a hysterectomy, especially if it's accompanied with the removal of their ovaries, can experience a rapid onset of intense menopause symptoms.
 In addition, they increase their risks of a multitude of diseases and conditions.
 HRT is often prescribed after the surgical procedure in an attempt to mitigate the side-effects of the operation.
 The needs of women who experience the removal of their uterus and/or ovaries are very different from the needs of women in natural menopause.